What Is It?

 When you're having a flare or sex is too painful, say so.
 Sex is only one part of intimacy.
 Explore other ways of touching and being together instead.
 Bonus: That could make the sex even better the next time around.

 Lots of groups offer help and support to people with psoriasis.
-The American Psoriasis Foundation is a good place to start.
-Contact their Patient Navigation Center for more information on genital psoriasis and doctors who treat it.
+The National Psoriasis Foundation is a good place to start.
+Contact its Patient Navigation Center for more information on genital psoriasis and doctors who treat it.
 Or check out the American Academy of Dermatology's Psoriasis Resource Center.